sreeni0406/sreeni/Home.md

 # Stormpath Shiro Integration #

-The `stormpath-shiro` project allows an [Apache Shiro](http://shiro.apache.org)-enabled application use the [Stormpath](http://www.stormpath.com) cloud Identity Management service for all authentication and access control needs.
+The `stormpath-shiro` project allows an [Apache Shiro](http://shiro.apache.org)-enabled application use the [Stormpath](http://www.stormpath.com) User Management & Authentication service for all authentication and access control needs.

 Pairing Shiro with Stormpath gives you a full application security system complete with immediate user account support, authentication, account registration and password reset workflows, password security and more -